-The plan submitted by CPSD should provide clear guidance to electric IOUs regarding the specific information that they should report about the causes of power-line fires.
-CPSD should make sure that it receives enough detail about the causes of fires so that effective prevention measures can be developed.
-On the other hand, CPSD should avoid the collection of data on power-line fires from the IOUs that is either privileged or readily available from publicly accessible databases.
+The plan developed by the workshop participants should provide clear guidance regarding the specific information that electric IOUs should report about the causes of power-line fires.
+CPSD needs to receive enough detail about the causes of fires so that effective prevention measures can be developed.
+On the other hand, there is no apparent need for CPSD to receive data on powerline fires from the IOUs that is either privileged or readily available from publicly accessible databases.